TylerFarrior91/ReadmeGenerator/README.md

-# ReademeGenerator
+# ReadmeGenerator

 ## Description
-This is a node application, that uses inquirer to ask users information about their project, and generates a README.md file containing the information in a readable and nice format.
+This is a node application, that uses inquirer to ask users information about their project, and generates a README.md file containing the information in a readaable and nice format.

 ## Table of Contents
 - [Installation](#installation)